SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 After figuring out the relevant standard documents, the information required to achieve compliance needed to be extracted.
 The focus here was on analyzing the document for the keywords mentioned in [SCS-0001-v1 Sovereign Cloud Standards](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0001-v1-sovereign-cloud-standards.md).
 This provided all expected values, configurations and pre-configurable setups relevant for the OpenStack cluster.

 Another source besides the standard documents were the tests provided for them.
-For example "SCS-0104-v1 Standard Images" doesn't provide a set of standard images, since they could change over time due to new requirements and the SCS didn't want to change their standard document every time.
-Instead, the test provides a YAML file with the required images as well as additional meta information; the exact make-up of this file is defined in the standard.
+For example, "SCS-0104-v1 Standard Images" doesn't provide a set of standard images, since they could change over time due to new requirements and the SCS didn't want to change their standard document every time.
+Instead, the test provides a YAML file with the required images as well as additional meta information; the exact schema of this file is defined in the standard.

 Without going too much in-depth (since most of this can be found in the standards themselves), the following points need to be achieved in order to provide an SCS-compliant OpenStack cluster: